yflam1/yflam1/README.md

 ### Hi there 👋

-I am a Year 1 student studying in CUHK with Artificial Intelligence (AIST) as my major.
+I am a Year 2 student studying Artificial Intelligence (AIST) in CUHK.
 I would also like to take Japanese Language as my minor.

 I am most interested in NLP in the field of AI 🧠.